 Dear Dizzy and stressed,

 Putting your health first during exam time can be a challenge, but if you want to score well, take care of yourself now!
 If you are experiencing such extreme dizziness and discomfort it is of utmost importance to seek out medical care immediately.
-Now, let's tackle some of the related issues you brought forward in your question.
+Now, on to tackling some of the related issues you brought forward in your question.

 Eating disorders, such as anorexia, can take enormous tolls on your health, including fatigue, dizziness, and/or fainting, irregular heart rhythms, low blood pressure, and dehydration.
 While you may have found a healthier place regarding anorexia, it is likely that your symptoms are related to your current eating patterns.
 These symptoms can have major negative effects on your body, and it is recommended that you take action as soon as possible.
 You may want to call The National Eating Disorders Association eating disorders information and referrals line at 1.800.931.2237.
 More information can also be found in Eating disorder resources on the web.